HTTP Status Codes: Causes and Corrective Actions

-The expectation provided in the request's Expect header could not be met.
+The command's proceedings could not meet the expectation provided in the request's Expect header.
 If this happens, you need to check the Expect header and make sure everything is correct.

 The status code category 5XX is the opposite of status code category 4XX; it means the error was on the server's end, not the client's.
 However, it still essentially stems from a disconnect between the client and the what is available to the client.

 When an unexpected 500 error occurs without a specific reason for the error, the server prevents the completion of the request.
 Because 500 server error codes are so generic, they are fairly difficult to troubleshoot.
 Additionally, since it’s a server error rather than a client error, there is likely nothing you can do to solve it.

 If you receive a 500 error code, contact the website if a Contact Us page is viewable.
 Also, it’s always worth a shot to check the URL, refresh the page, and clear your cache.